an aerial of the Eugene campus focused on tykeson hall

 Ashton Eaton

-Ashton, BA ’10 (psychology), is a 2x Olympic gold medalist in the decathlon and aspiring engineer.
-Born in Portland and raised in Central Oregon, he became a professional athlete after graduating from the UO.
-He retired from sport in 2017 and now works at Intel’s Olympic Technology Group while pursuing an engineering degree.
-“The foundation for my future was made at University of Oregon’s CAS.
+Ashton, BA ’10 (Psychology), is a two-time Olympic gold medalist in the decathlon and Innovation Engineer at Nike.
+Born in Portland and raised in Central Oregon, he became a professional athlete after graduating from the University of Oregon and retired from competition in 2017.
+He now serves as Innovation Engineer at Nike.
+Ashton is also on the board of Sport Oregon, and serves as a Sport Advisor to the Wu Tsai Human Performance Alliance.
+In 2025, he earned a Bachelor’s in mechanical engineering at Portland State University.
+“The foundation for my future was made at UO's College of Arts and Sciences.
 It’s an honor to be on the board and contribute back.”

 Jeff Hansen